-Note: All students regardless of their Work Study status can get an additional job up to 40 hours per week during academic breaks (spring, fall, and summer).
+Note: All students regardless of their Work Study status can get an additional job up to 40 hours/week (must be approved by your supervisor) during academic breaks (spring, fall, and summer).

-Work hours , , , breaks Overtime (must be approved by your supervisor) Domestic students on Work Study of Work Study hours Up to 40 hours/ per week of Work Study -Any hours over the stipulated limitations Non-Work Study domestic students Up to 20 hrs./wk. -Not allowed for international students

-Int cornational Up to 20 brs /wk
+Work hours , , 0 breaks Overtime (must be approved by your supervisor) Domestic students on Work Study of Work Study hours tł Up to 40 hours/ per liı week of Work Study ۱۰ ir -Any hours over the stipulated limitations Non-Work Study domestic students Up to 20 hrs./wk. -Not allowed for international students International students Up to 20 hrs./wk. on campus

-int ernational Up to 20 hrs./wk.

-stu udents on campus